sheldyso/sheldyso.github.io/index.md

 ### Semester 1 - Business Report

 For this assignment, I had to create a business report on a project that would utilise data which was a customer personality analysis dataset.
+To explore the dataset, I opened a Jupyter notebook and used pandas to import the csv dataset and look at the features.
+I concluded that the machine learning application of the dataset would be to create a model based off their type of purchases and find patterns.
+This could be done with unsupervised learning such as clustering.
+The model would then be used in a mobile shopping application to create targeted ads or personalised shopping lists.
+As part of the report, I explored the dataset requirements with ethical consideration, database design, Software Development methodology, software and hardware requirements, costing and staffing, and finalised with legal considerations.
 The business report can be found [here](https://github.com/sheldyso/sheldyso.github.io/blob/main/Business%20Report.pdf).
-To explore the dataset, I opened a Jupyter notebook and used pandas to import the csv dataset and look at the features.

-### Semester 2 -
+### Semester 2 - Implementing a Database with Machine Learning / Data science Pipeline

+**Current Assignment**

 ## Programming Alogrithms and Techniques